The comeback continues: Alex Smith named Washington’s backup in latest quarterback swap

-Wednesday morning, while deciding to bench starting quarterback Dwayne Haskins in favor of Kyle Allen, Rivera also appointed Smith the backup for Sunday’s game against the Los Angeles Rams.
+On Wednesday morning, when Rivera benched starting quarterback Dwayne Haskins in favor of Kyle Allen, he also appointed Smith the backup for Sunday’s game against the Los Angeles Rams.
 For the first time since he was carted off FedEx Field on Nov.
-18, 2018, Smith will be on the active game-day roster.
+18, 2018, Smith is expected to be on the active game-day roster.

 “I got Alex next because Alex has been in the system,” Rivera told reporters via video conference.
 “He understands it, and I want to put the ball back in the hands of somebody else that’s been in it.
 That’s my thought process behind that.
 Just to see what happens again.”

-Rivera said multiple factors played into his decision to not just demote Haskins but deactivate him entirely.
+Rivera said multiple factors played into his decision not just to demote Haskins but deactivate him entirely.
 Among the most prominent reasons, he said, are the team’s standing in the NFC East (it’s tied for second place with the Dallas Cowboys at 1-3) and its upcoming stretch of games.
 After Sunday, Washington will play the New York Giants twice, with a home game against the Cowboys sandwiched in between.

 “I’m taking a shot at the short term for the short-term glory,” he said.
 “If we come out of this having won three of the four, we’re right in the middle of it.
 I just think now is the chance to take that shot and see.”

 But Rivera also cited Haskins’s limited playing experience and minimal time to get acclimated to the offense because of the elimination of offseason workouts, minicamps and the preseason this year.
-Haskins started only 14 games in college and 11 total with Washington — with two different coaches and two different systems.
+Haskins started only 14 games in college and 11 with Washington — with two different coaches and two different systems.
 His four-game tryout this season proved to Rivera that he needed more time to develop in the system, something Allen received with the Carolina Panthers in 2018 and 2019.

 So of the four quarterbacks Washington had on its roster to begin training camp, Allen was the most familiar with the playbook — and with much of the coaching staff, including offensive coordinator Scott Turner, who coached him with Carolina.